intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    same way a working group of the IETF or research group of the IRTF would (see {{RFC2418}}).

-3. The RSWG shall then further develop the proposal.
-Members of the RSAB are expected to participate in discussion relating to such proposals so that they are fully aware of proposals early in the policy definition process and so that any issues or concerns that they have will be raised during the development of the proposal, not left until the RSAB review period.
+3. The RSWG shall then further discuss and develop the proposal.
+   Members of the RSAB are expected to participate as individuals in all discussions relating to RSWG proposals so that they are fully aware of proposals early in the policy definition process, and so that any issues or concerns that they have will be raised during the development of the proposal, not left until the RSAB review period.
 The RSWG chairs are also expected to participate as individuals.

 4. At some point, if the RSWG chairs believe there may be rough consensus for the proposal to advance, they will issue a last call